SStreamlinerr/SStreamlinerr/README.md

-Student at University of Dundee
+Computer science student at University of Dundee